The Ancients Zone: Mortem et Gloriam

 The figures represent the different types of troops that make up your chosen army - be they Macedonian Pikemen, Gallic Warriors or Teutonic Knights.
 The armies of the ancient era varied enormously from Roman armies of solid legions and their auxiliaries, to steppe armies of nomadic horse warriors.

 This variety is one of the great things about ancient wargaming.
-Even for just the starter period - The Dominance of Greece and Rome - you will find over 60 army lists to choose from - and hundreds more will follow.
+We now have almost 120 Classical lists, 60 for the Dark Ages, with 30 Chinese, 30 Biblical and 60 Medieval coming out this year.
 Mortem et Gloriam has the mechanisms to make Huns feel like Huns, and Romans feel like Romans.
 So when you play as Attila, the tactics that worked historically for him will work on your table-top battlefield.

 An army in Mortem et Gloriam